Making money on Medium is so easy even I can do it, but it’s not instant. How long it takes depends on several factors.

 I can’t and won’t guarantee you that you can join the Partner Program and start making a bunch of money right away because I don’t know what kind of content you’ll be writing, how often you’ll post, or whether or not you’ll be interacting with others on the site.
 What I can do is lay out what I think is a reasonable set of expectations.

-- Give yourself time to reach 100 followers.
-Assuming you meet all of the other requirements for the Medium Partner Program, you’ll need to get 100 people to follow you.
-And the best way to do that is to continually post good quality content and interact with other writers.
+- Give yourself time to build an audience.
+Be patient and work on connecting with other members on the site.
 It took me just under two weeks to reach 100 followers, but it might take you more or less time depending on your niche and how much you write.

 - Write the kind of content that people will want to spend time reading.
 Remember that it’s read time that matters most – not views.
 So focus on writing articles that people will actually want to spend time reading – not just click and clicking away from.
 This should happen from day one.